Self-Concordant Perturbations for Linear Bandits: Main Results

-SC-FTPL selects actions according to an FTPL scheme where the perturbation distribution $\cald$ is designed to replicate the properties of self-concordant barriers used in SCRiBLe.
-As we see in Section~\ref{section:from_scr_to_scp}, this construction inherits the crucial local smoothness and barrier properties exploited by SCRiBLe, while introducing a new sampling mechanism: SC-FTPL draws actions that concentrate on extreme points of $K$, thus exploring more effectively the available action space.
+As we will see in Section~\ref{section:from_scr_to_scp}, this construction inherits properties of self-concordant barriers used by \scrible, while introducing a new sampling mechanism: \SCFTPL\space draws actions that concentrate on extreme points of $K$, thus exploring more effectively the available action space.

-When the action set $K$ is either the hypercube $[-1,1]^d$ or the unit Euclidean ball $\B^d\coloneq\{x\in\R^d:\|x\|\leq 1\}$, we can construct explicit self-concordant perturbations and derive the following regret bounds for SC-FTPL:
+\paragraph{Performance on the Hypercube and $\ell_2$ Ball} We analyze \SCFTPL\space in details on two canonical action sets: the hypercube $[-1,1]^d$ and the unit $\ell_2$ ball $\B^d\coloneq\{x\in\R^d:\|x\|\le 1\}$.
+In both cases, we construct explicit self-concordant perturbations and derive the following regret guarantees.